When we give our hearts to someone, an alchemy occurs that is powerful and potentially transformative.

 This was followed by the immense honor of being asked to be one of their original six Master Clinicians.
 I trained clinicians in three different countries on how to become a Certified Gottman Therapist.
 I co-presented the first Art and Science of Love workshop off the West Coast (in Chicago).

 I spent the next 20 years rubbing shoulders with some of the finest clinicians in couples therapy—learning, practicing and teaching through the Gottman Institute and as a presenter of The Art and Science of Love workshop.

 Those experiences, as well as the work and influences of other great clinicians and teachers such as Sue Johnson, have ushered me along my own path as a therapist.

 My training and credentials mean nothing if I am not able to help you and your partner heal the hurts, bridge the chasm and carve a new path back to a sweet spot of soulful and satisfying connection.
 But not a temporary ‘fix’— no, temporary is not the intention.
 Together we can create a clear path of what each of you needs to do differently in order to have the resilient, harmonious marriage of your dreams.

 I offer two paths for you to do this.
 One is my unique therapy approach, gleaned from evidence-based strategies, known as Marathon Couples Therapy.

-The second is The Mindful Love Course, where I am now able to share my 35 years’ experience in couples therapy with couples worldwide.
+The second is The Mindful Love Course, where I share my 35 years’ experience in couples therapy with couples worldwide.
 I am thrilled to know that more couples than ever before can have access to the proven skills and strategies I’ve seen help marriages repair, heal, and flourish.

 This is the work I love to do, and my greatest wish is to help you bring more light, love, and connection into your life and into your relationship.